Creodonta: Extinction

 Creodonts, as a whole, began to experience a decline in the Eocene, with oxyaenids going extinct during the middle Eocene.
 Some experts suggested their extinction was due to competition with nimravids, however other experts disagree with this hypothesis.
 The excellent fossil records within North America show that oxyaenids were declining prior to the appearance of replacement taxa such as nimravids.
 In addition, the last records of machaeroidines predate the earliest records of nimravids in North America.
 Instead, climatic changes towards the late Eocene played a role in their extinction, as during the towards the late Eocene the climate of the planet began to cooling, resulting in more arid, open environments.
 Because of their low mobility, oxyaenids went extinct because they weren’t adapted towards the temperate, open forest habitats.

 Hyaenodonts, the last group of creodonts, also experienced a decline in Eurasia and North America during the Eocene, in North America only a few species of Hyaenodon persisted into the Oligocene.
 During the Miocene, hyainailourids experienced a massive decline after the early Miocene and went extinct by the late Miocene.
 Many experts have argued that the extinction of hyaenodonts was due to competition with carnivorans.
 Some experts argued that carnivorans outcompeted hyaenodonts in mesocarnivore niches which forced hyaenodonts to become larger, more specialized hypercarnivores.
 Lang et al. (2021) suggested carnivorans may have played a role in their extinction of hyaenodonts due to the adaptive potential of their carnassials.
 Serio et al. (2024) found that creodont disparity showed a degree of morphological differentiations until the middle Eocene, when disparity from carnivorans increased.
 They argued this suggests that carnivorans competitively replaced hyaenodonts.
-Borths and Stevens (2019) suggested that large hyainailourines may have went extinct because of loss of diversity of large herbivores and competition with gregarious carnivorans that had larger, more complex brains, which made them more adept for stealing carcasses from the hyainailourines.
+Borths and Stevens (2019) suggested that large hyainailourines may have gone extinct because of loss of diversity of large herbivores and competition with gregarious carnivorans that had larger, more complex brains, which made them more adept for stealing carcasses from the hyainailourines.